-Who should be on your recovery team?
-Include people qualified to repair electrical, mechanical, plumbing and fire protection systems, as well as general maintenance people for cleanup.
-The team leader should make sure the team has cleanup supplies and any necessary replacement parts and equipment.
+The recovery team should include people qualified to repair electrical, mechanical, plumbing and fire protection systems, as well as general maintenance people for cleanup.
+Assign a recovery team leader who should make sure the team has cleanup supplies and necessary replacement parts and equipment.
 The team leader should also assess the damage and develop an action plan that addresses priorities including:

-Maintain adequate security by performing a continual fire watch until normal operations can resume.
+Be sure to maintain adequate security by performing a continual fire watch until normal operations can resume.
 Provide your employees with portable radios or cell phones and instruct them how to contact emergency response units.

 Finally, keep your employees informed about any unsafe conditions and keep them updated on the progress of salvage operations.